-The Company is not able to predict the outcome of the issues and legal proceedings described above, or the timing of the resolution thereof, or an amount or range of potential impact in the event of an outcome that is adverse to the Company's interests.
-However, the Company will continue to vigorously defend and protect its interests (and those of its stakeholders) in all matters and legal proceedings relating to Colstrip.
+The Company is not able to predict the outcome, nor an amount or range of potential impact in the event of an outcome that is adverse to the Company's interests.
+However, the Company will continue to vigorously defend and protect its interests (and those of its stakeholders) in all legal proceedings relating to Colstrip.